Object SLAM-Based Active Mapping and Robotic Grasping: Experimental Results

 \subsection{Object Grasping Experiment}

 In this experiment, we leverage the incrementally generated object map to perform object grasping.
+Fig. \ref{Grasp_Experiments}(a) and Fig. \ref{Grasp_Experiments}(b) illustrate the grasping process in simulated and real-world environments, respectively, with the object map included.
+After extensive testing, we obtained a grasping success rate of approximately 86\% in the simulator and 81\% in the real world, which may be affected by environmental or manipulator noises.

-Fig. \ref{Grasp_Experiment} demonstrates the grasping of objects in Fig. \ref{Mapping_Result}(e).
-It is found that the center and direction of the objects have a great influence on grasping performance.
+It is found that the center and direction of the objects have a significant influence on grasping performance.
 Our proposed method performs well in terms of these two metrics, thus ensuring high-quality grasping.
-From the experiments, we find grasping failure is mainly caused by the measurement error of object height.
-This is because the robot tends to observe objects from the top view, which is susceptible to errors in depth.
+According to our experiments, a miscalculation of the object's height is another cause of gripping failure.
+This is because the robot tends to observe objects from the top view, which is prone to depth inaccuracies.
 This is also the reason why 2D IoU is generally higher than 3D IoU, implying the necessity of multi-angle exploration.
 Overall, our pose estimation results can meet the requirements of object grasping.